momolabo7/portfolio/content/blog/test.md

 Let's think about rotation for a bit.
 When we rotate, say, an image regularly 90 degrees, the aspect ratio actually changes.

-So say something that's 4:2 like this:
+So say we want to rotate and objects that's 4:2 like this:

 ```cpp
 xxxx